-Special Criminal Courts relate to criminal trials only.
-They are established where the ordinary courts are inadequate to secure the effective administration of justice and the preservation of public peace and order.
+The Offences Against the State Act 1939 provides for the establishment of Special Criminal Courts.
+They are established when the ordinary courts may be unable to secure the effective administration of justice and the preservation of public peace and order.

-The Special Criminal Court has no civil jurisdiction.
-Criminal cases are transferred from the ordinary criminal courts to the Special Criminal Court if:
+The Special Criminal Court has no civil jurisdiction and only hears criminal cases.
+Cases come before the Special Criminal Court in the following ways:

 - You can be charged directly before the Special Criminal Court

 - You can be sent from the District Court to the Special Criminal Court

 - Your case can be transferred from the Central Criminal Court or Circuit Court to the Special Criminal Court

 The Special Criminal Court can deal with certain scheduled and non-scheduled offences.
 These scheduled offences generally involve subversive crime and are automatically transferred to the Special Criminal Court.
 However, the DPP can direct that a scheduled offence be tried before the ordinary criminal courts.
 Non-scheduled offences are cases that are referred to the Special Criminal Court by the DPP, because they feel the ordinary courts cannot deal with them adequately.
 These are the scheduled and non-scheduled of offences that can be dealt with by the Special Criminal Court:

 - Offences under Part 7 of the Criminal Justice Act 2006 (excluding conspiracy)

 - Offences under the Explosive Substances Act 1883

 - Offences under the Firearms Acts 1925 to 2006